Are all teenage daughters evil?

 Read Part 2 of this post here.

-PS: If you enjoyed this week’s post, let me know by posting a comment, giving it a thumbs up or sharing this post on Facebook.
+PS: If you enjoyed this week’s post, let me know by posting a comment, giving it a or sharing this post on Facebook.
 And if you have one or more evil teenagers at home, there is hope.
 Ah, I’m just pulling your leg.
 There’s no hope – unless you can afford to send them off to boarding school – you lucky bastard.

 © Tim Jones, View from the Bleachers 2014